 The County established a program and administrative procedures for designated historic landmarks and historic districts through "Historic District" (HD) zoning under the Historic Zoning Code in 1974.
 Structures are determined to be "contributing" or "non-contributing" to the historic significance with different design criteria for each category.
-The first document on preserving historic resources, "Historic Preservation Program: Sonoma County General Plan Technical Report" was prepared in 1976.
-Sonoma County has about 190 Historic Landmarks, most of which were designated between the mid-1970s to mid-1980s.
+The first document on preserving historic resources, "Historic Preservation Program: Sonoma County General Plan Technical

-20 Sonoma County Ordinance No. 6335
+26 Sonoma County Ordinance No. 6335